Ben Schott: Early life and university

 Ben Schott was born in North London, England, the son of a neurologist and a nurse.
 He has one brother, also now a neurologist.
 He went to school at University College School, Hampstead.

 Schott went to Gonville and Caius College, Cambridge, where he read Social and Political Sciences.
 He took a double first in 1996.

-After Cambridge, Schott got a job at the London advertising agency J. Walter Thompson where he was as an account manager on the Nestlé Rowntree account working on Smarties, Kit Kat, and Polo.
+After Cambridge, Schott got a job at the London advertising agency J. Walter Thompson where he was an account manager on the Nestlé Rowntree account working on Smarties, Kit Kat and Polo.
 After only four months he resigned to become a freelance photographer.

 Photography

 Schott worked as a photographer from 1996 to 2003, specialising in portraits of politicians and celebrities.
 He was commissioned by a range of editorial and commercial clients, including The Independent, The Sunday Times, Sunday Business, Reader's Digest, and the Institute of Directors.
-A profile in The Times said "his subjects included John Prescott, who was rude, and Sir Roy Strong, who had "the most wonderful, doleful eyes" and told him: “You must realise I’m awfully photogenic.”
-Tony Blair asked Schott if he'd like to see then-baby Leo; Cherie barked at him not to take too long as they were about to have lunch."
+A profile by Tim Teeman in The Times said "his subjects included John Prescott, who was rude, and Sir Roy Strong, who had "the most wonderful, doleful eyes" and told him: "You must realise I'm awfully photogenic."
+Teeman noted that "Tony Blair asked Schott if he would like to see then-baby Leo; Cherie barked at him not to take too long as they were about to have lunch."
 His photographic portfolio is online.

 Schott's Miscellanies

 The idea for the first book originated in some cards that Schott made to send to friends, which contained booklets of what he considered vital but hard to find information.
 Schott typeset the book himself and had 50 copies privately printed by the Pear Tree Press in Stevenage.
 After sending copies out to his friends, he sent one to the CEO of Bloomsbury, Nigel Newton.
-Newton told the Boston Globe, "I was completely bowled over when it arrived on my desk.
+Newton told The Boston Globe, "I was completely bowled over when it arrived on my desk.
 It was a work of striking originality, and it was remarkable to receive an unsolicited submission like this in the mail.
 I immediately passed it to one of our editors, who signed it up."

 Schott's Original Miscellany was published with little fanfare in 2002, but after an article in the Guardian, in which the book was described as the "publishing sensation of the year", sales increased, and within weeks Schott's Original Miscellany was at No. 1.
 Robert McCrum said of the book in The Observer: "Originality is like charisma.
 It's hard to define, but we know it when we find it ...
 Schott's Original Miscellany is, without doubt, the oldest, and possibly merriest title you will come across in a long day's march through the shimmering desert of contemporary publishing".

 Schott followed the Original Miscellany with three sequels: Schott's Food & Drink Miscellany, Schott's Sporting, Gaming, & Idling Miscellany and Schott's Quintessential Miscellany.
 While the first two were best-sellers (Schott had two books simultaneously in the Sunday Times top ten), sales did not match the success of the first book.